First-Year Engineering Program

 "As a peer mentor I’ve gained a more diverse understanding of people and how they communicate, act, study, behave, etc.. and how to best accommodate for that.
 I think it will be something very useful in my career.
 The thing I’ve enjoyed most is having people that look up to you for guidance, and then seeing them achieve their goals throughout the semesters and years (if they stay in touch)."

-Tori Alexander - Current Peer Mentor, 3 years
+Tori Alexander - Past Peer Mentor, 3 years

 ARE YOU INTERESTED IN BEING A PEER MENTOR?

 Before completing an application, please take some time to review the "Recruitment Packet" below.
 Please also take some time to consider your own availability for next year.
 This role is a two semester (full academic) year commitment with weekends utilized for training and special events and requires you being available in August prior to the start of the semester for our 3 day training.
 Per week you will be using up between 5-6 hours to conduct your one-on-one meetings and meeting with the Student Services Specialist.

 For all questions regarding the application process or the Peer Mentor role please use the following contacts